7 Foods You Should Eat to Protect Your Heart

 Pressed olive oil – olive oil that has not been subject to refinement processes – is one of the healthiest fats.
 It helps to protect the heart from serious illness.

-The monounsaturated fatty acids and antioxidant compounds that it contains slow the excessive accumulation of fat in the arteries and prevent blood pressure problems.
+The monounsaturated fatty acids and antioxidant compounds that it contains help slow the excessive accumulation of fat in the arteries and prevent blood pressure problems.

 Eating it regularly keeps cholesterol under control and improves the elasticity of the arteries to prevent premature aging.